-You don’t need to write a perfect personal statement at the first attempt, and you don’t need to do it on your own either.
-Your teacher, tutor, work colleague, a parent or carer, or even a friend may be happy to give a first draft a read to make sure you’re not forgetting anything – perhaps a strength you hadn’t considered or some experience you’d overlooked.
+It’s likely that your personal statement won’t be perfect on your first attempt.
+The support is there from either your teacher, tutor, work colleague, a parent or carer, or even a friend to help you refine and look over your drafts.
 Make sure once you are happy with it, that you also have a final version run past someone else; they’ll be better placed to spot any simple errors or typos that you might have missed.

 Bear in mind that some courses may require a more specific personal statement.
 For these courses you might benefit from seeking further advice.

 If you’d like more information, you can contact our Student Helpline team at email@example.com or by calling 0191 515 3000.
 You can also find out more about life at the University of Sunderland by chatting to our students.

 Published: 5 November 2021